Paris Is Burning (film): Conception and production

 Livingston studied photography and painting at Yale University.
 After moving to New York, she worked for the Staten Island Advance, a local newspaper.
 She left for one summer to study film at New York University in Greenwich Village.
 She was photographing in that neighborhood's Washington Square Park, where she met two young men and was intrigued by their dancing and the unusual slang they were using.
 She asked what they were doing, and they told her that they were voguing.
 She attended her first ball, a mini-ball at the Gay Community Center on 13th Street, which she filmed as an assignment for her class at NYU.

 At that mini-ball, Livingston encountered Venus Xtravaganza for the first time.
 Later, she spent time with Willi Ninja to learn about ball culture and voguing.
 She also researched African-American history, literature, and culture, and she also studied queer culture and the nature of subcultures.
 She conducted audio interviews with several ball participants: Venus and Danni Xtravaganza, Dorian Corey, Junior Labeija, Octavia St. Laurent and others.
 The main self-funded shoot was the Paris is Burning ball in 1986.

 From that footage, Livingston worked with editor Jonathan Oppenheim to edit a trailer, which was then used to obtain funding from some grants, including awards from the National Endowment for the Arts, the New York State Council on the Arts, the Paul Robeson Fund, and the Jerome Foundation.
 Finally, Madison Davis Lacy, the head of public TV station WNYC, saw the material and contributed $125,000 to the production.
 The producers still needed to raise additional funds to edit the film, which came primarily from executive producer Nigel Finch at the BBC-2 show Arena.

 There was some follow-up production in 1989: to tell the story of voguing's entry into mainstream culture, and to tell the stories of Willi's international success as a dancer and of Venus Xtravaganza's murder, which remains unsolved to this day.
 The filmmakers also did an additional interview with Dorian Corey, talking about "executive realness", "shade", and "reading".

 The documentary took seven years to complete due to production costs and difficulties in obtaining funding.
 Livingston edited the final cut down to 78 minutes from over 75 hours of footage, all shot on expensive 16mm film.
 After the film's completion, the producers still needed to raise funds to get permission to use the music played in the ballrooms.
 It cost almost as much to clear the music as it did to shoot and edit the entire film.
-The production team had to rely on 10 separate funding sources throughout the course of the project.
+The production team had to rely on 10 separate funding sources over the course of the project.